Overview

 Renders NASA "Black Marble" city lights exclusively on the shadowed hemisphere of the Earth.

-Earth, Mercury through Neptune, the Moon, the Sun, and a live Night Sky — switched live from the settings page, no restart.
+Earth, Mercury through Neptune, the Moon, the Sun, and a live Night Sky (switched live from the settings page while the globe keeps running), plus scheduled pop-up cards for time & weather and the tide.
 The Moon is tidally locked like the real one, and its terminator is tonight's actual phase.

 Night Sky Planisphere

-The stars and constellations above your location right now (Yale Bright Star Catalogue + d3-celestial figures), with the Moon drawn phase-correct at its true position.
-The whole sky wheels with the clock — or with the time-lapse.
+The stars and constellations above your location right now (Yale Bright Star Catalogue + d3-celestial figures), the Moon drawn phase-correct at its true position, and the five naked-eye planets as colour-coded dots, from an on-device Keplerian ephemeris validated against JPL Horizons to 0.077ยฐ.
+The whole sky wheels with the clock, or with the time-lapse.

 The Space Station, Live